tcondit/PNNL/slide-outline.md

 * Who am I?
  * Tim Condit, candidate for the Continuous Delivery Engineer role
  * I've been doing builds, (software) configuration management and automation for about 11 years
+ * Co-organizer, Seattle Jenkins Area Meetup (JAM)
+ * AWS Certified Developer - Associate
+ * One of the lucky ones

 * Agile and DevOps